An App to Raise Funds for Haitian Relief

 A devastating 7.0 earthquake struck the Caribbean nation of Haiti on January 12, 2010, just 10 miles west of the capital, Port-au-Prince.

 The Birds of Haiti and the Dominican Republic, a new digital field guide app available on iTunes in the App Store, has been created as a way to raise funds for Haitian relief.
 All proceeds from the sale of the app will be donated to Partners in Health and Habitat for Humanity, two organizations with long-standing commitments to Haiti, and already heavily involved in the rebuilding effort.

-Everyone involved in the production of this app, Green Mountain Digital; Vermont Center for Eco-studies; Princeton University Press; National Aviary; United States Fish and Wildlife Service-Wildlife Without Borders Program; Cornell Lab of Ornithology; Brisk Mobile; and artist, Barry Kent Mackay, has donated 100% of their time and effort.
+Everyone involved in the production of this app, The National Audubon Society; Vermont Center for Eco-studies; Princeton University Press; National Aviary; United States Fish and Wildlife Service-Wildlife Without Borders Program; Cornell Lab of Ornithology; Brisk Mobile; and artist, Barry Kent Mackay, has donated 100% of their time and effort.

 100% of the proceeds received will go towards relief efforts in Haiti.